hartzogw/AskRowdy-Jekyll/_posts/admission/2022-6-27-apply-for-1-or-more.md

     - prospective
 ---

-Yes.You can apply more than one program.
+Yes.You can apply for more than one program.
+For example, you can apply for both Computer Science and Cybersecurity.